Greater Manchester · Private rented sector

-Tenancy agreements, notices, and compliance documents for Rochdale landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Rochdale's 15,000+ private landlords across Greater Manchester.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Rochdale Metropolitan Borough Council as the local housing authority.

 Private rented households